Jump to accessibility statement Skip to content

 I am Programme Leader for MSc Public Health.
 My teaching specialisms include mixed methods research, theories and models for behaviour change, and public health interventions.

 I gained a PhD in Psychology, at Northumbria University, which focused on the socioeconomic impacts of free school breakfast.
 My academic research has focused on school and community health interventions.
-I am currently undertaking research into the experiences of Eastern European women living in the UK, in terms of discrimination and access to health care and support services.
+I am currently undertaking research into discrimination, hate crime and access to health care and support services for marginalised and minoritised communities in the UK, including Eastern European migrant women and victims/survivors of modern-day slavery and exploitation.
 I have also provided consultancy to central and local government departments and the voluntary sector on UK social policy and legislation implementation, reform and impact, and UK and international Human Rights legislation.

 Teaching and supervision